How to make a stack of pancakes cake

 Butter: use yellow/gold colored fondant.
 Form 3 balls about the same size, make a lip at the bottom using a toothpick and with a knife make little cuts and lift them just a little bit.

 Bacon: Color some fondant using red and brown food colors to make terracotta color ( that is the meat).
 Use some ivory ( for the fat part).
 Make a rope with the terracotta and add the ivory in different places of the rope.
 After that, roll out the fondant and cut strips to make the bacon strips.
 Add a coat of confectioners glaze to make it shiny.
 Leave to dry.

 Tips to master this stack of pancakes cake.

--To paint the top of the cake use a brush that doesn’t leave strikes, a softer brush.
-I didn’t had one when I made the cake.
+-To paint the top of the cake, use a brush that doesn’t leave strikes, a softer brush.
+I didn’t have one when I made the cake.